-Roommate Rent Split Calculator: Split Rent by Square Footage (Room Size), Equally, by Income, or with Custom Percentages
+Rent Division Calculator: Split Rent with Roommates or a Couple by Square Footage, Equally, by Income, or with Custom Percentages

+A free rent division calculator for roommates and couples.
 Split rent equally, by room size, by income, or with your own custom percentages.
-Add utilities and other shared costs, and the calculator shows what every roommate owes each month.
+Add utilities and other shared costs, and see what each person owes each month.

 01 — Rent